 Gingivitis (the earliest stage of gum disease) is caused when bacteria, acid, and plaque accumulate in the gum pockets (where the teeth and gums meet), which leads to gum bleeding, inflammation, persistent halitosis, a receding gumline, and more symptoms.
 The most common procedure to treat gingivitis is scaling and root planing (SRP), which restores the health of the gums and teeth by deep cleaning below the gumline, then planing or smoothing the surface of the tooth to minimize future build up.
 After one or several SRP treatments at DentalWorks - Reynoldsburg in Reynoldsburg, OH by our dentists, the teeth and gums are usually restored to health and the patient's symptoms will start to clear.

 "Very friendly staff.
-Just started going there but so far so good.
-Very happy with the plan they worked out for me."- T.A. / Google / Mar 15, 2018
+Just had my upper teeth removed and left there with temporary dentures.
+Very pleased with the procedure."- T.A. / Google / Mar 24, 2018

 What to Expect